How to Turn Off PHP Errors in WordPress?

 PHP errors can be detrimental to your website’s functionality and user experience.
 They not only disrupt your site’s appearance but can also expose sensitive information about your website’s structure, making it vulnerable to security threats.

-Maintaining a professional and secure online presence is essential to turning off PHP errors.
+Maintaining a professional and secure online presence is essential to preventing PHP errors.

 🔥PLAY SAFE: GET STARTED WITH WP STAGING TO EFFICIENTLY MANAGE BACKUPS & CREATING STAGING ENVIRONMENTS.